bic98/bic98.github.io/reinforce.md

 If we completely trust uncertain estimates, we might miss the best action.
 Therefore, the agent needs to reduce uncertainty and increase the reliability of estimation.

-- Policy: The strategy that determines the actions an agent selects when interacting with the environment
+- **Policy**: The strategy that determines the actions an agent selects when interacting with the environment

 There are two policies that can be used to reduce uncertainty:

 1. **Exploration**: Selecting uncertain actions to gain information about the environment
 2. **Exploitation**: Selecting the best action based on information available so far

-Ultimately, reinforcement learning algorithms are about finding the right 'balance between exploitation and exploration'!!!!
+**Ultimately, reinforcement learning algorithms are about finding the right 'balance between exploitation and exploration'!!!!**

 ### Epsilon-Greedy Policy
 This is one of the algorithms used to balance exploration and exploitation.